Skip to main content

 Note

 The Formula Editor can edit Dimensions and KPIs.
 The overview screen can be used to select dimensions or KPIs according to table columns and pre-defined dimensions/KPIs.
-The Celonis engine automatically analyses the data in your tables and suggests relevant dimensions and KPIs for you to choose from them.
+The Celonis engine automatically analyses the data in your tables and suggests relevant dimensions and KPIs for you to choose from.

-1. Tables: You can choose a table from your data source.
+1. Tables: Choose a table from your data source.

-2. Columns: After you have clicked one entry of this table list, you can see the suggested KPIs/dimensions that the Celonis engine identified from it.
-Below the suggestions, the columns of the tables are also available for selection to calculate KPIs/dimensions from them.
+2. Columns: Once you have selected a table, you can see the suggested KPIs/dimensions identified by the Celonis engine.
+Below the suggestions, the columns of the table are also available for selection to calculate KPIs/dimensions from them.

-3. KPIs: Here you can view the KPIs (or, analogously, the dimensions) you have currently assigned to this component or add new ones.
-Read items 6 to 10 to know more about this tab.
+3. KPIs: View the KPIs (or, analogously, the dimensions) currently assigned to this component or add new ones.
+Read items 6 to 10 to learn more about this tab.

-4. Switch view: Switches the view between dimensions and KPIs.
+4. Switch view: Toggles the view between dimensions and KPIs.

 5. Preview: Displays a preview of the KPIs/dimensions you have created.